outerbounds/metaflowbot/docs/Deployment-Manual.md

 ### VPC

-1. Run the VPC Wizard
 1. Open the [Amazon VPC console](https://console.aws.amazon.com/vpc/) and in the left navigation pane, choose VPC Dashboard.
 2. Choose Launch VPC Wizard, VPC with a Single Public Subnet, Select.
 3. For VPC name, give your VPC a unique name.
 5. Choose Create VPC.
 6. When the wizard is finished, choose OK.

 ### ECS Execution IAM Role (Optional)